steqeq/0000/docs/contribute/contributing.md

 # Contribute to ROCm documentation

+You can contribute to the ROCm documentation by participating in discussion, reporting issues, and adding or editing the documentation directly.

 The documentation repositories for ROCm and for all ROCm projects are available on GitHub under the ROCm organization at [https://github.com/ROCm](https://github.com/ROCm).

 Documentation for ROCm and for all ROCm projects is located in the `docs` directory of their repositories.